telerik/winforms-docs/telerik-presentation-framework/radtooltip.md

 {{endregion}}

-You can also hide an active ToolTip at any time using the __Hide__ method.
+>important You can also hide an active ToolTip at any time using the __Hide__ method.
 This method accepts no arguments, the base Hide method accepts an __IWin32Window__ instance.

-## Example
+>

-Below you will see how to show a RadToolTip on a RadForm.
+## Example: Show a RadToolTip on a RadForm.

-Create a new RadForm and in the code behind subscribe to its Click event.
+Create a new RadForm and in the code behind subscribe to its __Click__ event.
 Replace the automatically generated event handler code with the following:

 {{source=..\SamplesCS\TPF\RadToolTip\RadToolTipExample.cs region=ClickHandler}}
 {{source=..\SamplesVB\TPF\RadToolTip\RadToolTipExample.vb region=ClickHandler}}